paulzierep/kraken2-db-builder/readme.md

 ## Note

-* gallus gallus cannot be downloaded via the ncbi script
+* gallus gallus cannot be downloaded via the ncbi script, therefore the curl approach

 ## Code